 If you’re someone who likes to make a major statement, a hand tattoo may be the perfect placement idea for you.
-Considering a hand is rarely covered (depending on time of year and your profession), they’re always visible and are not easy to conceal.
-And they’re not only visible to others—they're also constantly within your own line of vision, so it's important to make sure you choose a design you absolutely love.
+Considering a hand is rarely covered (depending on time of year and your profession), they’re always visible and not easy to conceal.
+They're also constantly within your own line of vision, so it's important to make sure you choose a design you absolutely love.

 Hand tattoos also tend to fade over time due to being placed on a high-movement body part that's washed and worn away at often, and it’s common for them to heal poorly.
 This kind of tat also tends to be fairly painful thanks to the thin skin and the boniness of the hand.

 It’s not all negative with hand tattoos: They tend to be beautiful, meaningful, or otherwise statement-making.
 If you’re considering getting a hand tattoo, it’s imperative that you heavily prepare.
 Talk to your tattoo artist ahead of time to make sure the design you want will work on your hand and won’t be warped in some way.
 And if you’re looking for inspiration for that design, we’ve got you covered—here are 40 hand tattoos for you to admire.

 Ari has myriad hand tattoos, one of her most notable being this inner-finger "Baby Doll" word placement, a nickname reportedly given to her by her maternal grandmother.

 A rose looks great anywhere on the hand.
 To really give it space to bloom, though, place it right above your thumb.